-I keep this old post up top because, as one of the commenters says, it looks at the BIG picture of how we learn to play.
-You’ll find practical tips here as well as exercises, resources, and the philosophy behind the DoctorKeys Online Piano Course.
+I keep this very old post up top because, as one of the commenters says, it looks at the BIG picture of how we learn to play.
+You’ll find practical tips here as well as exercises, resources, and the philosophy behind the DoctorKeys piano courses.

 Whether you’ve been playing the piano for years or are just getting started, what you think you know may be holding you back.

 • It all starts with learning to read music.